Structure of the charge: how meaning of estate is restricted

 Property is not part of the transferor’s estate where

 - it is uncertain which of two (or more) persons survived the other(s), (IHTM12191) IHTA84/S4 (2).
-Generally, the younger person is deemed to survived the elder, so the effect is that the estate immediately before death of the younger person(s) does not include property that accrues as a consequence of the deemed earlier death of the elder person.
+Generally, the younger person is deemed to have survived the elder, the younger person(s) estate does not then inherit property from the estate of the elder person.
 This rule is subject to exceptions in Scots law under the Succession (Scotland) Act 1964 (IHTM12193),

 - the transferor is entitled to property as a corporation sole, IHTA84/S271.
 Such property is not property to which that person is beneficially entitled (except for the purposes of IHTA84/S59).
-An example is property held by a bishop by virtue of his office.
-(IHTA84/S59 defines qualifying interest in possession for the purposes of settlements without interests in possession.)
+An example is property held by a bishop by virtue of their office, (IHTA84/S59 defines qualifying interest in possession for the purposes of settlements without interests in possession.)